maelvls/we-want-ics/README.md

 - I run the python script on private server at IMT;
   it runs as a cron job every once in a while (2h)
-- it then pushes the `.ics` files to a [public server](mvalais.perso.math.cnrs.fr/ics)
+- it then pushes the `.ics` files to a [public server](math.univ-toulouse.fr/~mvalais/ics)

-## Features

-1. The produced `.ics` is compatible with Google Calendar and iCloud
-2. allows you to filter on the courses names, e.g., if we have the courses called

-        EPTRI1A1 - Informatique
-        EPNFM1A1 - Mathématiques
-        EPPCP1C1 - Lumière et couleur

-   and that you use the argument

-        -g Math,Info

-   then the resulting `.ics` will only contain the courses *Informatique* and *Mathématiques*.
-You can even be clever and get the same result only using one pattern matching:

-        -g matique

-3. allows you to filter on the group names; this is really useful when you are a professor assigned to practical works (TP in french) and you want to track only the groups you care about.
-   Say we have numerous course names:

-        L1 Chimie s1 - TDA1
-        L1 Chimie s1 - TDA2
-        L1 Chimie s1 - TDA3
-        L1 Chimie s1 - TDA4
-        L1 Chimie s1 - TDA5
-        L1 Chimie s1 - TDA6
-        L1 Chimie s1 - TPB11
-        L1 Chimie s1 - TPB21
-        L1 CUPGE s1 - TDA1
-        L1 CUPGE s1 - TDA2
-        L1 CUPGE s1 - TDA3
-   We only want to track the classes where the group A3 and the group A6.
-We do:

-        -c A3,A6

-   Note that for now, no space is allowed in the filter expression.
-   Also note that `-c` and `-g` are used in conjunction (logical AND).

 ## TODO

-- accept multiple XML/CELCAT file in input for building one unique `.ics` for all your courses
+- [x] accept multiple XML/CELCAT file in input for building one unique `.ics` for all your courses
-- allow the spaces in the filters for groups and courses
+- [x] allow the spaces in the filters for groups and courses
-- allow a way to change the names of the courses for friendlier/handier reading on your smartphone when the original title isn't nice enough
+- [ ] allow a way to change the names of the courses for friendlier/handier reading on your smartphone when the original title isn't nice enough
-- make sure that the user won't miss any "special" events, because filtering implies that the other events won't be shown
+- [ ] make sure that the user won't miss any "special" events, because filtering implies that the other events won't be shown

 ## Dependencies